 The best thing about affiliate marketing is that you don’t have to invest your own time or money into creating the product or service.
-Based on the specific needs and burning pains of your audience, you show them how this other product or service could help them
+Based on the specific needs and burning pains of your audience, you have the opportunity to show them how this other product or service could help them

-In other words, you’re the middle man or connector.
+In other words, you can act as the middle man or connector.

 If you don’t have a lot of time, money, or skills to build your own product, affiliate marketing is one of the best ways to earn money by promoting another company’s existing products.
 All you have to do is figure out how to create content, share, and promote these affiliate products.

 Here are the steps for how to get started with earning affiliate income and commission: